Sullivan Launches "A Practitioner's Guide to Trade and Commodity Finance," Second Edition

 Hannah Fearn also wrote and contributed to the chapters on Pre-export, prepayment and other forms of structured trade finance; Warehouse financing; Participations and other forms of risk sharing techniques; The use of insurance in trade finance; as well as on Legal and regulatory issues in trade finance.

-In addition, associate Dyna Yates contributed to the writing of the two chapters dedicated to Receivables Finance with Simon Cook, Fiona Luong, associate, contributed to chapters on taking security, perfection and enforcement of security and participations, while Rajan Dhami, associate, contributed to chapters on Standbys, demand guarantees and bonds; warehouse financing; insurance and legal and regulatory issues.
+In addition, associate Dyna Yates contributed to the writing of the two chapters dedicated to Receivables Finance with Simon Cook, former associate Fiona Luong contributed to chapters on taking security, perfection and enforcement of security and participations, while Rajan Dhami, associate, contributed to chapters on Standbys, demand guarantees and bonds; warehouse financing; insurance and legal and regulatory issues.

 Together with Geoffrey Wynne and Jacqueline Cook, former associate Alex Swayne contributed, in particular, to the chapter on the use of fintech in trade finance.